fsi-open/acl/README.md

+# THIS PACKAGE IS DEPRECATED

+Do not use this package, as it will not receive any updates and may be deleted in the future.

 # ACL - Comprehensive Access Control List system for PHP #

 FSi ACL component is a set of interfaces and classes which allows management of Access Control List in PHP.
 It's based on